mattmcmanus/mattmcmanus.github.io/_posts/2013-06-11-introducing-hypergenesis-missing-first-step-to-an-automated-development-environment.markdown

 date: 2013-06-11 15:29
 comments: true
 categories: Work
+redirect_from:
+  - /2013/06/introducing-hypergenesis-missing-first-step-to-an-automated-development-environment/
 ---
 I'm a big fan of devops.
 Using code to configure servers makes their setup predictable and infinitely repeatable.
 This makes setting up new servers fast, cheap (time = money) and ultimately results in *peace of mind*.
 So like many nerds, I was excited to see that Github released a tool, [boxen](https://github.com/boxen), that applies these principles to development machines.
 However, things weren't as beautiful and care-free as I was hoping.
 As their website itself says, Boxen is "a dangerously opinionated framework" and I ultimately gave up using it citing a clinically diagnosed case of framework fatigue.

 To boxen's credit, their opinions are related to very specific goals, and the more I tried to use it, the clearer it became that I had fundamentally different goals.
 Once I had that "A ha!" moment, it was only a matter of asking myself a simple question: